dandi/handbook/docs/developer/notes.md

 log back in, and then go to the Django admin panel URL (e.g., https://api.dandiarchive.org/admin) and you should be logged back in there.

+### Why do incoming emails to dandiarchive.org look crazy?

+When a user emails help@dandiarchive.org or info@dandiarchive.org, those messages are forwarded to dandi@mit.edu (see [above](#email-lists)) so that the dev team sees them.
+However, these emails arrive with a long, spammy-looking From address with a Heroku DNS domain; this seems to be an artifact of how mit.edu processes emails, and does not occur in general for, e.g., messages sent from the API server to users.